yuanph4ever/TREC-Complex-answer-retrieval-Track/README.md

 # Installation Instruction

 # a.
-Working on your laptop:
+Working on your system:

 1.Clone this repository